junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean almost chuckles.
 "Okay, yeah, I deserve this one."

 Cas's tone softens.
 "So did you find anything?
-Metatron said removing the spell could kill you, but he didn't say anything about changing the spell or transferring it?
+Metatron said removing the spell could kill you, but he didn't say anything about altering or transferring it?
+Is there a sigil or an enchantment that you memorized about the curse we could use?
 Maybe there are some loopholes we can use.
 When it comes to magic, there are very often loopholes, as I learned from human fairy tales."

 Dean's shoulders sink down.
 "He... sorta also made sure about that.
 He said the spell is bound to my soul.
 So unless I actually change my mind, the curse stays.
 And..." he blushes slightly.
 "I know I'm not going to change my mind any time soon...
 Or ever."
 He glances at Cas.